eringrand/edavproj/2015-04-21-satscores.md

 <section>
 ## Questions to Answer:
 1. Is there a correlation between SAT scores and other school information?
-1. How do the school's performance map with poverty and income in New York City?
+1. How do the schools' performance map with poverty and income in New York City?
 1. Can we tell which schools are speciality schools on the map?

 </section>